“It was like the sting had gone out of the serpent’s tail somehow! Wonderful.”

 What is Shiatsu?

-Shiatsu is a preventative, complementary therapy, and it is used to help maintain and boost health.
+Shiatsu is a preventative, complementary therapy, and it is used to help maintain and promote health.
 You keep your clothes on when receiving Shiatsu.

 Shiatsu means thumb or finger pressure.
 It is part of an East Asian tradition which has been continually updated and revised over centuries.
 There are many styles of Shiatsu and they draw from the traditional Chinese and Japanese philosophy, theory and practice of finding and maintaining a balance of Ki (also known as chi or qi).